s-chh/PyTorch-GAN-Variants/CycleGAN/README.md

 <br>

-Change the DB variable to change the dataset.
+Change the DS variables to change the dataset.
 For using the saved model to generate images, set LOAD_MODEL to True and EPOCHS to 0.
 ## Generated Samples
 ### MNIST &#10231; SVHN